-If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
-If the school is part of the core group, the designated safeguarding lead will ensure the school is represented, provides appropriate information and contributes to the plan at these meetings.
-Any concerns about the Child Protection plan and / or the child's welfare will be discussed and recorded at the core group meeting, unless to do so would place the child at further risk of significant harm.
-In this case the designated safeguarding lead will inform the child's key worker immediately and then record that they have done so and the actions agreed.
+If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will have oversight of their school attendance, emotional well-being, academic progress, welfare and presentation.
+Where the school is part of the core group, the designated safeguarding lead will ensure we are represented, provide appropriate information and contribute to the plan at these meetings.
+We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would place them at risk of harm.
+In this case the designated safeguarding lead would speak with the child's key-worker outside of the meeting, and as soon as there is a concern.

-11. Allegations about members of the workforce
+11. Allegations about members of the children's workforce

-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-Our school works in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+We ensure all staff members (including agency staff) are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in our Staff Code of Conduct.
+All staff are regularly reminded of this through updates and training, and are also informed about our Whistleblowing Policy.

+Keeping Children Safe in Education (DfE 2024) and the SET procedures (ESCB 2022) set out the procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+These procedures should be followed where an adult has: